 Action NPSM-10 is outside of the scope of the RAP program.
 Protection and enforcement actions are undertaken by the MOECC through the Incident Response Protocol.
-The MOECC notifies downstream residents of any incidents or spills as per the Incident Response Protocol.
-Subsequent follow up with individual residents is completed by Algoma Public Health.
+The MOECC notifies

 This action is already addressed through the Conservation Authority's Source Water Protection program and falls outside of the scope of the RAP program.